Skip to content

 Terminal window

-This prompts for your repo, auth method, database URL, local repo path, review checks (auto-detected from your project), and Claude model preference.
+This prompts for your repo, auth method, database URL, optional local clone path (for stack auto-detection — workers clone fresh inside containers at runtime), review checks, and Claude model preference.
 It writes colony.config.yaml.

 Terminal window